Frequently Asked Questions

 All work under our contract is performed by Vision personnel.

 Our size allows us to employ a highly educated and very diverse group of professionals with backgrounds in accounting, law, high end finance, insurance, security, education, various management disciplines, and communications.
-These Visionary professionals are a key part of the value-added services we are able to provide within our standard management fee, thus saving our clients substantially on outside personnel.
+These Visionary professionals are a key part of the value-added services we are able to provide within our standard management fee, thus saving our HOA clients substantially on outside personnel.

-Constant and complete communication is vital to the success of our partnership with your community.
-In addition to phone calls, emails and web postings, our communities each receive a detailed weekly report.
+Constant and complete communication is vital to the success of our partnership with your community association.
+In addition to phone calls, emails and web postings, our communities each receive a detailed weekly management report.
 This report, sent each Friday, is a summary of all relevant activities and functions going on in the community.
 It includes updates on all projects and timetables, landscaping overview, financial summaries, homeowner and/or vendor issues and concerns.
 Additionally, we endeavor to include relevant information related to your city or town, legislative activity, and trends and ideas which may benefit the board and the community as a whole.
 As a function of transition to Vision, we work with the board to develop the entire communication plan that the board wishes implemented.

 How often do you conduct board meetings and are there extra fees associated with these?